 Finally, The WRITE Lab is committed to the engaged humanities.
 Echoing an important point made recently by Reiland Rabaka, faculty need to become the bridge between campus and community.
 The WRITE Lab is currently seeking ways to work with students and community on local issues and to generate engaged research and teaching, public outreach, public programming, and transformative justice programming to build that bridge.
 The WRITE Lab strives to become an exemplary space for transdisciplinary academics and public intellectuals whose collaborative work contributes to and resonates with folks both within and beyond the academy.

-If you like what you see; if you wish to join; if you believe the Lab might know of your people and projects, we offer three ways to connect:
+If you like what you read; if you wish to join; if you believe the Lab might be a good fit for yourself, your research, and/or your teaching, there are three ways to connect with The Write Lab: